sellicott/DSP-FFMpeg-Reverb/README.md

   ```
   This will (hopefully) build all of the code needed to run your project.

 6. Now you need some great music:

+  There are two methods for copying files to the pi: SSH or USB.

+  USB:

   Put your files on a flash drive and connect the drive to the pi.
 Next, copy the files
   into the project directory.